outcomesinsights/conceptql_spec/README.md

 Here I take some algorithms from [OMOP's Health Outcomes of Interest](http://omop.org/HOI) and turn them into ConceptQL statements to give more examples.
 I truncated some of the sets of codes to help ensure the diagrams didn't get too large.

-### Acute Kidney Injury - Narrow Definition and diagnositc procedure
+### Acute Kidney Injury - Narrow Definition and diagnostic procedure

 - ICD-9 of 584
 - AND